alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/java.md

 #### personalisation (optional)

-If a template has placeholder fields for personalised information such as name or reference number, you need to provide their values in a dictionary with key value pairs.
+If a template has placeholder fields for personalised information such as name or reference number, you need to provide their values in a _dictionary with key value pairs_.
 For example:

 ```java
 Map<String, String> personalisation = new HashMap<>();